Pizza gets a healthy makeover

 - Chop pumpkin into 1cm cubes, drizzle with olive oil and roast for 30-35 minutes.

-- Spread two teaspoons of tomato puree on each pita bread.
+- Spread two teaspoons of tomato puree on each pita pocket.

 - Sprinkle pizza with torn basil leaves and baby spinach then sprinkle over grated cheese.